 • The patient will present with two or more distinct personalities.

-• Etiology usually related to a severe physical and/or sexual abuse event(s) in childhood.
+• Etiology is usually related to a severe physical and/or sexual abuse event(s) in childhood.

 Depersonalization disorder